johnnyfreeman/revolver/README.md

 # Revolver.js [![Build Status](https://travis-ci.org/johnnyfreeman/revolverjs.png?branch=master)](https://travis-ci.org/revolverjs/revolverjs)

-Revolver.js is a javascript library to help you build your own content slider.
+Revolver is a javascript library to help you build your own content slider.
 It has a sensable API that helps you get from mockup to reality with less friction than the other cookie-cutter sliders out there.

 In fact, Revolver is a much lower component than most of the other content slider plugins out there.
 It's really more of a framework than it is a complete solution.
 So, naturally, hand-writing a little javascript comes with the terratory.
 But don't let any of that scare you, it's pretty easy to get started!